Chocolate Chip Cookie-filled Pretzels

 - coarse salt or sugar for sprinkling

-- Combine 4½ cups flour, yeast, 2 tbsp brown sugar, salt, 1 stick margarine, and 1 cup of water in the bowl of a stand mixer.
+Combine 4 1/2 cups flour, yeast, 2 tablespoons brown sugar, salt, 8 tablespoons butter, and 1 cup of water in the bowl of a stand mixer.
 Mix with dough hook on low until a dough forms, adding more water if it doesn't come together and flour is loose.
 Once the dough comes together, knead on medium for about 4 minutes.
 The dough should be smooth and elastic once ready, and you'll be able to form a windowpane with a piece of the dough.
 Place in an oiled bowl, cover with plastic wrap, and let rise in a warm place for 1 hour, until doubled.

-- About 10 minutes before you want to make the pretzels, make the cookie dough.
-Using the paddle attachment of the stand mixer, cream the 2 sticks softened margarine with the sugars for about 3 minutes, until fluffy.
+About 10 minutes before you want to make the pretzels, make the cookie dough.
+Using the paddle attachment of the stand mixer, cream the 16 tablespoons softened butter with the sugars for about 3 minutes, until fluffy.
 Add vanilla and eggs and beat until combined.
 Turn mixer to low and gradually add the flour, mixing until just barely combined.
 Add chocolate chips.